antaresproject/docs/docs/index.md

    * [Modules](antares_concepts/components_&_modules.md) - See what is the module structure and how modules are located in the system.

    * [UI Strucure](antares_concepts/views.md)  - Look how easy you can design your own views on every user level.

-   * [Maintenance](antares_concepts/maintenance.md) - How can you maintain your web app with Antares Project helpful tools.

 4. Start building your own Modules following Modules Development section or try with our tutorial to build [Sample Module](tutorials/sample_module.md).